Blériot XI – Pioneering Spirit

 Over the Channel and into History

-Almost as soon as the history making flight concluded and word of it shot around the world, Blériot was inundated by purchase orders for copies of the aircraft.
-He also set up flying schools in both France and Great Britain within a year of the flight.
+Almost immediately after the flight, and as word of it shot around the world, Blériot was flooded with purchase orders for copies of the aircraft.
+Within a year, he had also established flying schools in both France and Great Britain.

-Through his historic flight and the aircraft he did it with, Blériot had ushered in a new and more accepting mentality among the public towards flight.
-He became an overnight sensation and the Blériot XI became the object of desire for anyone with the means to purchase one and the training to go with it.
+Blériot’s daring flight and the aircraft he flew ushered in a new and more accepting mentality among the public towards flight.
+He became an overnight sensation and the Blériot XI became the aircraft of choice for anyone with the means and training to fly it.

 An Anzani three cylinder engine of the sort used for Blériot’s channel crossing.

-As with all great accomplishments more than one person is usually to credit.
+As with all great accomplishments, credit belongs to more than one individual.

-Blériot was assisted in the creation and success of the Blériot XI by fellow French aviation pioneer, Raymond Saulnier (1881-1964).
-Saulnier was an aeronautical engineer by training and, like Blériot, an alumnus of École Centrale.
-The bulk of the credit for the aircraft’s design can be given to Saulnier as it was he who developed the Blériot XI from the earlier Blériot VIII model.
+Blériot was assisted by fellow French aviation pioneer, Raymond Saulnier (1881-1964), an aeronautical engineer and fellow alumnus of École Centrale.
+Saulnier developed the Blériot XI from the earlier Blériot VIII model and is widely credited as the aircraft’s primary designer.

-When the Blériot XI initially went into serial production, it was offered with a choice of two types of Anzani three cylinder engine.
-Over the course of production, the airframe was adapted to a number of other engine types with varying degrees of success.
+When the Blériot XI entered production, it was offered with two types of Anzani three-cylinder engines.
+Over time, the airframe was adapted to accommodate various engines with varying success.

 Blériot XI replica performing at Pardubice in 2017.